ballerina-attic/docs-ballerina-vscode-extension/en/docs/debug.md

 3. Click **create a launch.json** file and then select **Ballerina Debug** as the **Environment**.

-      You view the opened `launch.json` file.
+      You will see the opened `launch.json` file.

 4. Add/edit the relevant configurations for debugging in the `launch.json` file.